-Gilbert Harman vividly illuminates the required distinction as part of his argument for the initially shocking claim that there are no such thing as rules of deductive reasoning.
-Paraphrased in the idiom I have been using here, he argues that if there were, presumably a paradigm would be the rule that if you accept p and accept $p \rightarrow q$, then you have decisive, deductively good reasons to accept q.
+Gilbert Harman (1984) vividly illuminates the required distinction as part of his argument for the initially shocking claim that there are no rules of deductive reasoning.
+Paraphrased in the idiom used here, he argues that if there were, presumably a paradigm would be the rule that if you accept p and accept $p \rightarrow q$, then you have decisive, deductively good reasons to accept q.
 So in those circumstances, you ought to do so.
 But, he points out, that would be a terrible rule.
 You might have much better reasons to reject q than you have to accept p or $p \rightarrow q$.
 In that case, you should reject one of them.
 Acceptance of conditionals can be exploited in reasoning either by modus ponens, or, equally validly, contrapositively by modus tollens.